A grassroots, brevet-style day of gravel adventure. Four riders, one borderland loop, and the back roads in between.

 No sag, no feed zones.
 Carry tools, spares, food, layers and cash.
 Two town stops to resupply.

 Open public roads in NY and PA, mixed surface, real traffic.
 Obey every traffic law and ride single-file where it's tight.
-Helmet and a rear light required; there are no marshals — you're responsible for you.
+Helmet required and a rear light recommended; there are no marshals — you're responsible for you.

 We ride rain or shine, with Sunday, August 2 as the rain date.
 A genuinely dangerous forecast is the only thing that moves it.